Tag Archives: night

 Joseph/ December 6, 2011/ Uncategorized/ 0 comments

 At long last, I’ve taken a new picture.
 This evening was particularly cold, at least according to my perception, although I maintain that 2degC should be deemed cold by anyone.
 Anyway, I was on my way back home from college when I was met by the sight of Jupiter and the moon staring back at me from behind Tom Tower.
+As I hastily took out my camera, I expected that I’d be shooting a couple of pictures and move on.
+However, I soon realized that clouds were moving quickly and that

 Read More